 The Hexamid's outer walls extend to roughly six inches from the ground and protect from wind and driving rain very well.
 In one severe thunderstorm, the mesh walls prevented almost all splashback (rain running off the roof and bouncing off the ground) from entering the tent.
 In this instance, we felt the bathtub walls of the Groundsheet helped to keep us drier by channeling water under the floor and by stopping the little bit of splashback that came through the mesh.
 With the Groundsheet, the tent handles torrential downpours as well as backpacking tents.

 ZPacks Hexamid Twin Tent with the Groundsheet clipped to the inside corner of the tent.
 The bathtub design helps to deflect splashback and water that runs under the tent.

-The Hexamid's imperfect pitch is made up for, to a large degree, by cuben fiber's very high tear strength.
-By default, the Hexamid is built with 0.51 oz/yd2 cuben fiber.
+The Hexamid's imperfect pitch is made up for, in no small degree, by cuben fiber's very high tear strength.
+By default, the Hexamid features 0.51 oz/yd2 cuben fiber.
 This material has an INCREDIBLY HIGH tear strength.
 For example, it is more than twice as strong as the silnylon used on the Antarctic and Himalayan frequenting Hilleberg Nammatj and Hilleberg Tarra!
-The strength of the Hexamid's material offsets the fact that its sub-optimal pitch and steep walls catch wind.
+The strength of the Hexamid's material offsets the fact that its sub-optimal pitch and steep walls catch the wind.
 Though we have yet to test the tent in very high winds, we are confident that the tent would perform very well in 99 percent of backpacking applications.
 Many other people have used it on the PCT, CDT, AT and long hikes in other countries.

 We do not recommend the Hexamid for use in heavy snow.
 It is a three-season backpacking tent.